 We, the youth of South Africa are so fed up with the power that be.
 Our future is dark.

-Most Governments protect their citizen’s right to freedom of speech and the freedom to practise the religion of their choice by means of the Constitution.
+Most Governments protect their citizen’s right to freedom of speech and the freedom to practice the religion of their choice by means of the Constitution.
 In South Africa, new laws will pave the way for an era of oppression and persecution because of the whims of our dictators.

 As the majority of South African youth wait for the delivery of promises for better housing, improved health care, affordable and accessible education our Government is playing games and preoccupied with drafting new bills.
 It’s a matter of Rome is burning while the bosses braai.